oztune/react-server/readme.md

 ## Recommended usage within a project

+First, install it as a dev dependency to avoid relying on a global package with an unknown version.

 ```
 npm install --save-dev oztune/react-server
 ```

-Say your project structure looks like this:
+Let's assume that project structure looks something like this:

     |my-app/
     |-- package.json